 Omitting ranks non-consecutively must not result in altering insignia of remaining ranks.
 Omissions may look untidy on a rank insignia chart, but that has no practical significance.

 An invariable correlation between commissioner/chief/sheriff rank titles and the insignia that represent specific ranks is undesirable as it would result in many officers being represented as holding ranks that are considerably higher than the ones they actually hold.
 The insignia of the lowest possible commissioner/chief/sheriff rank (whatever its specific title happens to be) should be the insignia of the lowest possible general rank; the insignia of the second-lowest possible commissioner/chief/sheriff rank (whatever its specific title happens to be) should be the insignia of the second-lowest possible general rank; and so on.

 There has been strident criticism (and rightly so) of various departments for having their members wear insignia of ranks that are considerably higher than the ones they hold, excessive numbers of stars in particular.
 The largest police department in the United States is that of New York City (around 35 000 members), whose head wears four stars (though three might be more appropriate).
 Yet many police officers wear the same number in spite of being members of much smaller departments.
 Some even wear five stars, more than the most senior officers of America's gargantuan military.
 (The last American military officer who held a five-star rank was promoted to the rank in 1950.)

 Deputy Asst Sheriff

-Click here for illustrations of examples of US police rank insignia.
+Click here for illustrations of examples of possible US police rank insignia arrangements.

 Commissioned Army, Air Force and Marine Corps ranks are divided between several classes and different rank classes have different items of uniform or insignia.
 This custom is emulated by police/sheriff's departments and other non-military uniformed public services.
 The correct arrangement for each rank is derived from that of its military counterpart.
 A prominent example is ornamentation on caps: